MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 We're not running this workflow on a Golang image, so let's rename it to
 just: "Check out code".
 OK, now I think this will fix the issue.
 Let's commit the change: "Deploy workflow: add check out code step".
-And push it to Github on the ft/ci-build-image branch.
+And push it to GitHub on the `ft/ci-build-image` branch.
 We can open this URL [https://github.com/techschool/simplebank/pull/new/ft/ci-build-image](https://github.com/techschool/simplebank/pull/new/ft/ci-build-image) on the browser to create a new pull request.
 OK, the PR is created.
 Let's wait for the unit tests to finish.
-Oh, looks like the current branch is out-of-date with the master branch.
+Oh, looks like the current branch is out-of-date with the `master` branch.

 ![](../images/part27/33.png)

-That's because we've merged the previous PR to master.
+That's because we've merged the previous PR to `master`.
 But, haven't updated it locally yet.
-So in the terminal, let's checkout the `master` branch, run `git pull` to fetch and merge new changes to our local master.
+So in the terminal, let's checkout the `master` branch, run `git pull` to fetch and merge new changes to our local `master`.
 Then `git checkout` the feature CI build image branch.
 Now we can run `git merge master` to merge the `master` branch into current branch.
 Everything is up to date.
-So let's push it to Github again.
+So let's push it to GitHub again.
 Now we have to wait for the unit test.
 Let's look at the `Files changed` tab.
 We only add 1 step to check out code, so it's looking good.

 ![](../images/part27/34.png)

 Alright, now all checks have passed.
-Let's merge the pull request to master.
+Let's merge the pull request to `master`.
 Here instead of a normal Merge we can also use Squash and merge to combine all commits into 1 single commit on `master` branch.
 It will help keep the commit history on `master` clean and tidy.